ans-group/docs.ukfast.co.uk/source/ecloud/flex/integration/terraform.md

 }
 ```

 The `user_name` and `password` are the same credentials that you would use to authenticate with the [Horizon dashboard](https://api.openstack.ecloud.co.uk/auth/login/).
 The `tenant_name` variable is the name of your project within eCloud Flex.
-The easiest way to find this, would be to download your [Openstack RC file](https://api.openstack.ecloud.co.uk/project/api_access/openrc/) and view the enviroment variables required to authenticate with OpenStack.
+The easiest way to find this, would be to download your [Openstack RC file](https://api.openstack.ecloud.co.uk/project/api_access/openrc/) and view the enviroment variables required to authenticate with eCloud Flex.
 We already have [some documentation](/ecloud/flex/general/settingvars) that details how to go through this.
 You'll need to use the value of the `OS_PROJECT_NAME` variable for your `tenant_name`.

 After you've added the eCloud Flex provider block, you can then use resource blocks to create other resources in your project.
 The below example spins up a simple instance in your project called `test-instance`.